 Or download the pdf.

-One of the three research groups within Caradt is Autonomy in Art and Design.
+One of the three research groups within Caradt is Autonomy in Art, Design and Technology.
 It is intended as a platform for research into processes of autonomous conception in art and design.
 The main lines of research are:

 - Authorship/usership: in their practice, visual artists, designers and photographers are authors, but they can be assistants, initiators, curators or mediators as well.
 The research group addresses the question of how the concept of authorship is to be understood and applied in our day and age.
 The concept of usership is increasingly founded on theory.
 This means that it can also be used in studies of art and design practices; research in which not the creative act itself but rather the nature of its use is the focus, irrespective of the original author.
 Such research contributes to the further application of usership in education and practice.